ATIX-AG/orcharhino-cloud-init/README.md

 $ ./qemu/50-run-qemu.sh
 ```
 Check the tty output for the URL to the installer.

-Alternatively, log in as `root` on the serial console and check `journalctl` for
+Alternatively, log in via SSH and check for the URL to the installer in the journal (see below).
-the URL.

 To start local QEMU instance without interactive installer, run:
 ```